Bridging Compositional and Distributional Semantics: A Survey on Latent Semantic Geometry via AutoEncoder: Disentanglement Metrics

+Disentanglement metrics provide quantitative measures of the alignment between latent dimensions and underlying generative factors, as well as the degree of independence among latent variables.
+These metrics can be broadly categorised into two groups: \emph{dimension-based} and \emph{factor-based} metrics.

-\textbf{\textit{(1) Dimension-based metrics}} assess disentanglement by analysing how the values of a single latent dimension change when different generative factors vary.
-These metrics measure whether a given dimension remains stable across unrelated factors, indicating that it captures a specific, isolated semantic feature.
-Commonly used metrics include $z_{min\_var}~error$~\cite{kim2018disentangling}, \textit{Modularity}~\cite{ridgeway2018learning}, \textit{Disentanglement Score}~\cite{eastwood2018framework}.
+\textbf{\textit{(1) Dimension-based metrics}} evaluate disentanglement by analysing how individual latent dimensions respond to variations in generative factors.
+Common examples include $z_{\text{min-var}}$ error~\cite{kim2018disentangling}, \textit{Modularity}~\cite{ridgeway2018learning}, and the \textit{Disentanglement Score}~\cite{eastwood2018framework}.
+These metrics assess whether a given latent dimension remains invariant to changes in unrelated factors, indicating that it encodes a distinct and isolated feature.